MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-optimizer-timeout-performance.md

 - Existences of constraints
 - Combinations of well-designed and up-to-date statistics

-**Note:** QO stops at the threshold doesn't mean it will end up with a slower query.
-Just in some cases, you may see a slower query execution.
+**Note:** The fact that QO reaches the threshold doesn't mean it will end up with a slower query.
+In most cases the query will perform well, but in some cases, you may see a slower query execution.

 ### Example of how the factors are considered